VICE ACTIVITIES IN SINGAPORE – PROSTITUTION; WHAT IS SINGAPORE’S STANCE?

 It was recently reported in the Straits Times and The Star that a 39-year-old single mother in Malaysia forced her 10 and 13 years old daughters to have sex with Bangladeshi men, and was sentenced to 150 years in prison after pleading guilty to 10 charges of prostituting them.
 The unemployed woman would receive RM50 (16SGD) for each sex session and watch as the men took turns with her daughters.
-The case has grabbed the headline in Malaysia and Singapore, and draws attention to the pragmatic approach the government takes in Singapore.
+The case has grabbed the headlines in Malaysia and Singapore, and draws attention to the pragmatic approach the government takes in Singapore.
 It also raises the question of whether prostitution is legal in Singapore?

-The answer is yes, and to a certain extent.
-There are in Singapore, government-regulated red-light districts, in which police regularly patrol and foreign and local women legally solicit and offer sexual services to customers in brothels, karaoke lounges and massage parlours.
+The answer is yes, to a certain extent.
+There are in Singapore, government-regulated red-light districts, in which police regularly patrol and foreign and local women legally solicit and offer sexual services to customers in brothels, karaoke lounges and massage parlous.
 These women are required to carry health cards and to undergo periodic medical checks.
 On the other hand, there are several prostitution-related activities that are illegal in Singapore.
 This includes public solicitation, living on the earnings of a prostitute and maintaining a brothel.
-“We recognise that it is not possible to eradicate it and forcing it underground will lead to the greater likelihood of involvement by triads and organised crime, the trafficking of women, and public health risks,” said Professor Ho Peng Kee in parliament in 2009.
+“We recognize that it is not possible to eradicate it and forcing it underground will lead to the greater likelihood of involvement by triads and organised crime, the trafficking of women, and public health risks,” said Professor Ho Peng Kee in parliament in 2009.

-It is widely acknowledged that prostitution was legalised to allow for closer government control – for economic, moral and tax reasons.
+It is widely acknowledged that prostitution was legalized to allow for closer government control – for economic, moral and tax reasons.
 Even with strict regulations and licensing, ostensibly to protect the trade from minors and to ward off criminal involvement, the growth of social media and the internet makes it hard for the government to control the proliferation of illegal prostitution in Singapore.
 In response, lawmakers added Section 146A to the Women’s Charter to outlaw the practice of illegal prostitution.
 Undeterred, sex workers used websites hosted outside of Singapore to circumvent it.
 In this article, IRB Law discourses the regulations and point at issue surrounding the sex trade in Singapore.

 Clients Paying For Sex With Minors

 2012 saw one of the most infamous headlines in Singapore newspaper history, in which 48 men were charged in an online underage prostitution scandal, The scandal involved high-profile executives and civil servants such as Swiss expatriate Juerg Buergin, 40, a former executive director of operations at UBS AG, Howard Shaw, 41, high-society figure and grandson of Runme Shaw, co-founder of cinema and property empire Shaw Organisation.
-A former government teaching scholar at River Valley High School and Jurong Junior College, and a police superintendent were among some of the other men charged at the Subordinate Court for paid sex with an underage prostitute..
+A former government teaching scholar at River Valley High School and Jurong Junior College, and a police superintendent were among some of the other men charged at the Subordinate Court for paid sex with an underage prostitute.
 In Singapore, it is an offence to have sex with a girl under 16 years of age or to have commercial sex with a girl under 18 years of age.
 This means that it is a punishable offence to have sex (whether vaginal, oral or anal) with persons below 16 years old, as stated in section 376A of the Singapore Penal Code.

 Commercial sex, and in other words, paying for sex – with persons under 18 years old is a punishable offence under section 376B of the Penal Code.
-Under section 376C of the Penal Code, Singapore citizens or Permanent Residents who engage in commercial sex with persons under 18 will still be liable even if the acts were done outside of Singapore.
+Under section 376C of the Penal Code, Singapore Citizens or Permanent Residents who engage in commercial sex with persons under 18 will still be liable even if the acts were done outside of Singapore.

-Pimps; Living On The Earnings Of A Prostitute and Managing A Brothel
+Pimps, Living On The Earnings Of A Prostitute and Managing A Brothel

 The Malaysian mother in the above mentioned case, who cannot be named to protect the children, was not represented by counsel and was charged in Malaysia under Section 31(1)(b) of the Child Act 2001, read together with Section 16(1) of the Sexual Offences Against Children Act 2017.
 What if such a crime was committed in Singapore?

-In 2016, 38 year old Chew Tiong Wei, the former owner of a now-defunct social escort agency, was jailed seven years and one month and fined $130,000 for 25 criminal charges, which included living off the immoral earnings of prostitutes, having sex with a minor, having commercial sex with underage prostitutes and making obscene films.
+In 2016, 38 year old Chew Tiong Wei, the former owner of a now-defunct social escort agency, was jailed for seven years and one month and fined $130,000 for 25 criminal charges, which included living off the immoral earnings of prostitutes, having sex with a minor, having commercial sex with underage prostitutes and making obscene films.
 In passing sentence, District Judge Lim Keng Yeow pointed out that Chew’s offences had involved underage girls, some as young as 15.

 Living on the earnings of the prostitution of another person, commonly known as pimping, is one of the many illegal acts related to prostitution in Singapore.
 These illegal acts along with others such as managing a brothel are documented in Part XI of the Women’s Charter.